 Mixing water colour paints.

 The three primary colours are red, blue and yellow.
 Using one colour straight from the tube creates a crisp clear pigment in your work.
 Using mixed colours adds more depth to a painting.
-Mixed colours are called secondary colours.
-For example yellow and blue make green which is a secondary colour.
-Cool colours are- blues, and warm colours are yellows/reds.
-It is helpful to use a colour wheel.
-To create shadows use the opposite colour on the wheel.
-It is called a complementary colour.
-For example on a yellow flower we can use violet to add contrast.
+Secondary colours are created mixing two primary color together; yellow and blue-produce green.
+Cool colours are- blues.
+Warm colours are yellows/reds.
+To create shadows use the opposite colour on the colour wheel. this color is called a complementary colour.
+For example on a yellow flower we can use violet to add contrast in shadow areas.

-Paint can be mixed on your palette before you apply it to your paper, or colours can be mixed on wet paper as you are painting.
-It is a great idea to have a scrap piece of paper to test your colour before you paint on your work. orange = red + yellow green = blue + yellow purple = blue + red brown = red + yellow + blue
+Paint can be mixed on your palette before you apply it to your paper, or colours can be mixed on wet paper as you are painting and allowed to blend on a wet surface by themselves naturally.
+Many interesting images are created this way.
+It is a great idea to have a scrap piece of paper to test your colours- before you paint on your work. orange = red + yellow green = blue + yellow purple = blue + red brown = red + yellow + blue

 Water colour paintings are painted often using transparent paints.
-This type of paint allows layers of colours to be applied on top of a dry light base coat of paint.
-Opague water colour paints will cover the underneath wash totally.
-This can be useful to cover a mistake on the base coat of paint.
+This type of paint allows layers of colours to be applied on top of a dry light base coat of a single color of paint.
+They colours show through all the layers.
+Opaque water colour paints will completely cover the underneath wash of color totally.
+This can be useful to cover a mistake under the base of an opaque paint.

 Use very clean water at all times when painting.
+Change the water frequently to maintain the pigment colour of your paints.
 Good lighting.
 Natural light from a window is great.
-When the paper is taped onto the board tilt the board an inch or two toward you by placing something under the top of the board that will lift and tilt the board slightly.
+When the paper is taped onto the board tilt the board an inch or two toward you by placing something small under the top of the board that will lift and tilt the board slightly toward you. this allows the paint to flow evenly down your water colour paper.
 Water colour paintings should not be hung in direct sunlight.
 Good paper is acid free and an acid free backing from your framer should support the back of your work.
 Water colour paintings look better when they are matted and placed in a frame under glass.
-A small portion of your work may make a greeting card.
+Even if you think your painting is not what you hoped for a small portion of your work may separated and made into a greeting card.
 Happy Painting!!